The Gallerie dell’Accademia museum is often simply called the Accademia 1/2

-Rooms 7 to 10 feature paintings from the high Renaissance and Mannerism.
+The Tempest Rooms 7 to 10 of this museum feature paintings from the high Renaissance and Mannerism.
 Room 7 is home to a portrait by Lorenzo Lotto entitled: ‘Portrait of a Gentleman in his Study’.
 This portrait is considered his finest work.
 Lotto is known for not only beautifully representing the exterior, but also the subject’s state of mind: in this case a melancholy man ‘caught’ in a moment of introspection.

 |Lorenzo Lotto ‘Portrait of a Gentleman in his Study’ big size|

 Details: face Letter and rose petals Lizard Book

 Lorenzo Lotto ‘Portrait of a Young Man, or Portrait of a Gentleman in His Study’ Venezia, 1480 c. – Loreto, 1556, canvas, 97 x 110 cm

 |Gallerie dell’Accademia large size Room 10 The layout of the museum|